Frequently Asked Questions

 Delegate access within Enroll & Pay allows your parent or guardian access to view your course schedule, grades, and/or financials.
 Setting up Delegate Access is also necessary if you would like to give KU permission to release information about your record to your parent or guardian over the phone.

-This system is KU's student information system.
-Through this system you can see which KU classes you are enrolled in, see grades for any completed courses, and add delegates.
+Enroll & Pay is KU's student information system.
+Through this system you can see which KU classes you are enrolled in, access grades for any completed courses, pay your tuition bill, and add delegates.

 Each semester you want to take Jayhawk Blueprint courses you have to sign-up and enroll.
-This is a two-step process: 1) enrolling at your high school and 2) fill out the sign-up form.
-Someone from the Jayhawk Blueprint team will register you for the KU section of the course after you finish the first two steps.
+This is a two-step process: 1) enrolling at your high school and 2) filling out either the sign-up form (if you completed a Jayhawk Blueprint course the previous semester) or non-degree seeking student application (if you have never taken a Jayhawk Blueprint class or didn't complete a Blueprint course the previous semester).
+Someone from the Jayhawk Blueprint team will enroll you in the KU section of the course after you finish the first two steps.

 The Family Educational Rights and Privacy Act, known as FERPA, grants protections to students regarding their personal information.
 This includes the right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 This means that KU cannot disclose personal information about a student to their parent(s)/guardian(s), such as grades or holds, without permission from the student.
 To grant permission, students can set up delegate access via Enroll & Pay.
 For additional information, please see the KU Registrar's website.